The Equivariance Criterion in a Linear Model for Fixed-X Cases

-Formally, a decision problem is described by $({\cal X},{\cal P},\Th,{\cal D},L)$, where ${\cal X}$ is a sample space, $\cal P$ is a family of distributions with $\th$ as the parameter or the true state of nature, $\Th$ is the parameter space, $\cal D$ is a decision space and $L$ is a loss function on ${\cal D} \otimes \Th$.
-We can formulate a typical linear model problem in terms of decision theoretic elements.
-Equivariance criterion consists of two principles: (i) functional equivariance, which states the action in a decision problem should be consistence across different measures and (ii) formal equivariance, which requires the decision rule to be of the same form for two problems with the identical structure.
-Without loss of generalities, one starts with the identifiability on both the distribution and loss function, which, for linear model, suggests that there is no redundant $\boldsymbol\beta\in \mathbb{R}^p $ and $d\in \mathbb{R}^p$.
+Without loss of generalities, one starts with the identifiability on both the distribution family and loss function, which, for linear model, suggests that there is no redundant $\boldsymbol\beta\in \mathbb{R}^p $ and $d\in \mathbb{R}^p$.
 The principle of functional equivariance criterion requires preservance of the model and invariance of loss function under a group of 1-1 and onto transformations, which, are defined as follows.

 \begin{defn} (Preservance of the Model) The distribution family ${\cal F}$ is said to be invariant under $G$ if for each $g\in G$, and $\theta \in \Theta$, there exists $\theta' \in \Theta$ such that \be X\sim f(x|\th)\Rightarrow g(X) = X' \sim f(x'|\th') \enq \end{defn}